Clarence Thomas: Early life

 Thomas was born on June 23, 1948, in his parents' wooden shack in Pin Point, Georgia.
 Pin Point was a small community near Savannah founded by freedmen in the 1880s.
 He was the second of three children of M.C.
 Thomas, a farm worker, and Leola Williams.
 Williams had been born out of wedlock; after her mother's death, she was sent from Liberty County, Georgia, to live with an aunt in Pin Point.
 The family were descendants of enslaved people and spoke the creole language Gullah as a first language.
-Thomas's earliest known ancestors were slaves named Sandy and Peggy, who were born in the late 18th century and owned by wealthy planter Josiah Wilson of Liberty County.
 Thomas's older sister, Emma, was born in 1946, and his younger brother, Myers, in 1949.
+His earliest known ancestors were slaves named Sandy and Peggy, who were born in the late 18th century and owned by wealthy planter Josiah Wilson of Liberty County.
+Sandy Wilson, his distant ancestor, was an enslaved plantation worker who was brought from Georgia to Charleston, South Carolina, and, after the end of the Civil War, registered to vote in 1867.

 Upon becoming pregnant with Thomas's older sister, Leola was expelled from her Baptist church and dropped out of high school after the 10th grade; her father ordered her to marry M.C. in January 1947.
 After three years of marriage, M.C. sued for divorce, claiming that Leola neglected the children, and a judge granted the request in March 1951.
 After the divorce, M.C. moved to Savannah and later Pennsylvania, visiting his children only once.
 Leola went to work as a maid in Savannah during the week and returned to Pin Point on the weekends.
 Custody of the children was awarded to Leola's aunt.